 137. The bliss of jnana, the Self, that manifests in the tranquil mind will disappear and cease to appear in the ghora vritti [rajasic mind*]

 *rajasic mind here refers to the passionate outward seeking mind that is concerned with gross and subtle objects and seeks pleasure in them

-140. Padam sternly wars: ‘So long as you are seeking something other than yourself as the agent for gaining bliss, there is no bliss for you.’
+140. Padam sternly warns: ‘So long as you are seeking something other than yourself as the agent for gaining bliss, there is no bliss for you.’